shishirvk/jsonschemaexample/README.md

 # jsonschemaexample

-A project to demostrate usage of json-schemas.
+A project to demonstrate usage of json-schemas.